 Although a considerable part of Morgan's brewery in King Street was badly damaged, their offices in the 17th century Howard House came through almost unscathed.

-addition to all this, extensive damage to houses and
+all this, extensive damage to houses and business

-business premises was caused (a total of 34 high
+premises was caused (a total of 34 high explosives and

-comparatively light - sixteen people being killed and
+light - sixteen people being killed and fifteen seriously

-fifteen seriously injured.
-Some of the raiders narrowly
+injured.
+Some of the raiders narrowly missed the

-missed the housetops in diving to their objectives; there
+housetops in diving to their objectives; there was heavy

 One of the three raiders destroyed was a JU 88, shot down by a D.F.C.Squadron Leader flying a Spitfire; the JU was sighted by the pilot ten miles off the coast.
 Both aircraft opened fire but the German soon abandoned the fight for evasive tactics.
 Five quick attacks were made by the Squadron Leader with cannon and machine-gun fire and after the third burst the JU 88, with pieces falling from it, dived towards the sea.
 Suddenly it began to climb again, so the Spitfire pilot, closing to one hundred yards, fired two more bursts.
 There was a blinding flash and the JU went straight into the sea.

-the early hours of the morning enemy raiders unloaded a
+hours of the morning enemy raiders unloaded a shower of

-shower of incendiary bombs over the St Benedict's
+incendiary bombs over the St Benedict's area of Norwich,

-area of Norwich, the most serious of the resulting fires
+the most serious of the resulting fires being at Bretts

 Nearby, the lecture hall of the Independent Labour Party's premises at St Gregory's Alley was badly damaged and the sleeping quarters of the brewer at Bullards in Coslany Street were destroyed.
 In the same raid a plane believed to be a fighter-bomber released its missile so that it fell in the back garden of a house in Rowington Road.